kefflin/wireframing/README.md

 Scale up to high-fidelity designs and interactive prototypes within the same project file.

 Easy to share with clients and developers for feedback and collaboration.
+# Benefits of Wireframing in Software Development
+Wireframing offers significant advantages during software development by providing a clear roadmap that aligns design, development, and business goals.

+1. Guides the Design Process
+Wireframes act as a visual blueprint, ensuring that design decisions are based on structure and functionality rather than aesthetics alone.
+This structured approach helps designers focus on user experience (UX) early in the project.

+Example:
+When designing a mobile app, starting with wireframes allows designers to define how navigation menus, forms, and interactive components will behave, ensuring the user flow is smooth and logical before visual design is added.

+2. Facilitates Communication Among Team Members Wireframes serve as a universal reference point for designers, developers, project managers, and stakeholders.
+By visualizing the product’s layout and functionality, teams can ensure everyone is aligned on expectations.

+Example:
+A developer can look at a wireframe to understand where specific UI elements (like buttons or content sections) need to be coded, while a product manager uses the same wireframe to confirm that user requirements are met.

+3. Reduces Rework and Saves Time
+By identifying potential design flaws and user experience issues early, wireframes prevent costly revisions during later development stages.
+It ensures that development starts with a validated and approved structure.

+Example:
+If a key user flow is missing (e.g., a checkout process in an e-commerce app), it’s easier to catch and correct this at the wireframing stage rather than during coding or after product launch.

+4. Enhances Client and Stakeholder Feedback
+Wireframes provide a simple, visual medium for clients to review and provide feedback, ensuring that misunderstandings are addressed early in the project.

+Example:
+Clients can suggest changes in content placement or navigation after reviewing a wireframe, ensuring that their vision aligns with the design team's direction before development begins.